 - The Math Assistance Center (MAC).
 For information, visit: cmich.edu/MAC, call 989-774-2290 or email MathAC@cmich.edu - The Writing Center.
-More information can be found at: cmich.edu/Writing Center - The Supplemental Instruction (SI) program.
-Students inquiring about SI can contact Academic Advising and Assistance in 250 Ronan Hall, aad@cmich.edu, or 989-774-3465
+More information can be found at: cmich.edu/Writing Center

 What can students do when they are concerned about their academic performance?